Skip to content

 CAM Reconciliation

 A CAM reconciliation is a landlord's annual statement comparing estimated CAM payments collected throughout the year against actual operating costs for the property.
-In Sacramento, commercial tenants under NNN and modified-gross leases receive this statement once a year, typically 60 to 120 days after the calendar year closes.
+In Sacramento, commercial real estate clients under NNN and modified-gross leases receive this statement once a year, typically 60 to 120 days after the calendar year closes.
 The reconciliation lists every expense category the landlord allocated to tenants: management fees, insurance, property taxes, utilities, janitorial, landscaping, and more.
 If actual costs exceeded estimates, the tenant owes the difference.
 If estimates exceeded actuals, the tenant gets a credit.
 The problem is that landlords calculate these figures using methods that may not match what the lease permits, and most tenants sign off without checking.
-CAMAudit runs 14 detection rules on your Sacramento reconciliation to find every discrepancy before you waive your right to dispute.
+CAMAudit runs 20 detection rules on your Sacramento reconciliation to find every discrepancy before you waive your right to dispute.

 Sacramento Commercial Real Estate Snapshot